cdoremus/MyNotes/Spanish Verbs.md

  ***Note that the conjugated form of haber is often translated as "I/you/he/she/we/they has/have"***

 In Spain, the pretérito perfecto is commonly used to talk about recent past events even if they occured today.
+Sentences that use *últimamente* (ultimately), *recientemente* (recently),  *ya* (already), *todavía* (still, yet), often *alguna vez* (ever), nunca (never) and siempre (always) will use present perfect verbs.
 However, in many Latin American countries, the pretérito indefinido is more frequently used for such past events, regardless of their proximity to the present.

 The ***conjugation of the pretérito perfecto involves the verb "haber" in the present tense and the past participle of the main verb***.